-Individual Insurance's products are distributed primarily through independent advisors who customarily sell the Company's products, as well as those of other life insurance companies.
+Retail Insurance products are distributed primarily through independent advisors who sell our products, as well as those of other life insurance companies.
 A network of regional offices provides product, marketing and sales support, tax and estate planning expertise and financial planning tools to support independent advisors across Canada.